-CAUTION: BE SURE THAT THE FIREARM IS NOT LOADED.
-PRACTICE SAFE FIREARM HANDLING AT ALL TIMES.
+ZEROING CAUTION: BE SURE THAT THE FIREARM IS NOT LOADED.
+PRACTICE SAFE FIREARM HANDLING AT ALL TIMES

 Bore sighting should be done to achieve rough alignment of the scope to the firearm.
-This is best accomplished through the use of an optical bore sighter.
-If a bore sighter is not available, place the firearm on a sturdy rest and sight down the bore or along the barrel at a small target about 50 yards away.
+This is best accomplished using an optical bore sight.

+If a bore sight is not available, place the firearm on a sturdy rest and sight down the bore or along the barrel at a small target about 50 yards away.

 Unscrew the protective caps from the windage and elevation adjustments and adjust until the crosshair corresponds with the target viewed through the bore or alongside the barrel.